etjump/documentation/docs/mapping/mapscripting.md

 # ETJump Map Scripting

-ETJump adds new scripting actions and events for mapscripts.
+ETJump adds new scripting actions, events and entities for mapscripting.
 Below is a list of new scripting actions, as well as any additions to existing ones.

 ## create
 ```